 Rod Power

-The rod’s strength is another crucial factor when picking out the best surf rod.
+The rod’s strength is another crucial factor when picking out the best surf fishing rod.
 This element signifies the amount of pressure needed to cause the rod’s action.
 For a better understanding of power, let us split it into the following:

 - Light – These don’t make good surf rods since they can’t live up to the surf fishing needs.